tbhuu/gupta-rgbd/README.md

  $ mkdir cachedir/release/cache/visOut/ss
  $ mkdir cachedir/release/cache/visOut/ucm
  ```
- c.
-You can run the system on a new pair of RGB-D image by using the **runAll.m** function.
+ * You can run the system on a new pair of RGB-D image by using the **runAll.m** function.
   * Provide the following parameters for **runAll.m**:
    * imNum: id for the output, it could be any integer starting from 1
    * rgbImage: the RGB image